Kuomintang: In Taiwan: 1945–present

 In 1895, Formosa (now called Taiwan), including the Penghu islands, became a Japanese colony via the Treaty of Shimonoseki following the First Sino-Japanese War.

 After Japan's defeat at the end of World War II in 1945, General Order No. 1 instructed Japan to surrender its troops in Taiwan to Chiang Kai-shek.
 On 25 October 1945, KMT general Chen Yi acted on behalf of the Allied Powers to accept Japan's surrender and proclaimed that day as Taiwan Retrocession Day.

 Tensions between the local Taiwanese and mainlanders from mainland China increased in the intervening years, culminating in a flashpoint on 27 February 1947 in Taipei when a dispute between a female cigarette vendor and an anti-smuggling officer in front of Tianma Tea House triggered civil disorder and protests that would last for days.
 The uprising turned bloody and was shortly put down by the ROC Army in the February 28 Incident.
-As a result of the 28 February Incident in 1947, Taiwanese people endured what is called the "White Terror", a KMT-led political repression that resulted in the death or disappearance of over 30,000 Taiwanese intellectuals, activists, and people suspected of opposition to the KMT.
+As a result of the 28 February Incident in 1947, Taiwanese people endured the "White Terror", a KMT-led political repression that resulted in the death or disappearance of over 30,000 Taiwanese intellectuals, activists, and people suspected of opposition to the KMT.

 Following the establishment of the People's Republic of China (PRC) on 1 October 1949, the commanders of the People's Liberation Army (PLA) believed that Kinmen and Matsu had to be taken before a final assault on Taiwan.
 The KMT fought the Battle of Guningtou on 25–27 October 1949 and stopped the PLA invasion.
 The KMT headquarters were set up on 10 December 1949 at No. 11 Zhongshan South Road.
 In 1950, Chiang took office in Taipei under the Temporary Provisions Effective During the Period of Communist Rebellion.
 The provision declared martial law in Taiwan and halted some democratic processes, including presidential and parliamentary elections, until the mainland could be recovered from the CCP.
-The KMT estimated it would take 3 years to defeat the Communists.
+The KMT estimated it would take three years to defeat the Communists.
 The slogan was "prepare in the first year, start fighting in the second, and conquer in the third year."
-Chiang also initiated the Project National Glory to retake back the mainland in 1965, but was eventually dropped in July 1972 after many unsuccessful attempts.
-However, various factors, including international pressure, are believed to have prevented the KMT from militarily engaging the CCP full-scale.
+Chiang also initiated the Project National Glory to retake the mainland in 1965, but dropped it in 1972 after many unsuccessful attempts.
+Various factors, including international pressure, are believed to have prevented the KMT from militarily engaging the CCP full-scale.
 The KMT backed Muslim insurgents formerly belonging to the National Revolutionary Army during the KMT Islamic insurgency in 1950–1958 in mainland China.
-A cold war with a couple of minor military conflicts was resulted in the early years.
-The various government bodies previously in Nanjing, that were re-established in Taipei as the KMT-controlled government, actively claimed sovereignty over all China.
+A cold war with a couple of minor military conflicts resulted in the early years.
+The various government bodies previously in Nanjing that were reestablished in Taipei as the KMT-controlled government actively claimed sovereignty over all China.
 The Republic of China in Taiwan retained China's seat in the United Nations until 1971 as well as recognition by the United States until 1979.